 Previously, Mr. Wolfson was the Director of Planning and Research at the Fallon Community Health Plan.
 During that time, he led the product development team that launched the nation's first Medicare risk contract with the Health Care Financing Administration.

-Mr. Wolfson received his master's degree in Health Sciences Administration from the University of Michigan, School of Public Health.
+Mr. Wolfson received his master's degree in Health Services Administration from the University of Michigan, School of Public Health.

 Most recently, she was a senior officer at The Pew Charitable Trusts, where she implemented strategies and developed relationships to inform policy makers and the public on critical issues and further the impact of Pew's work.